federated-data-sharing/common-api/doc/User_Guide_Key_Payloads.md

 | executors/image           | The URL of a container image (in an approved registry)            |
 | resources                 | Not enforced now but estimates the compute resources for the task |

-A task can assume that inputs are provided in the `/mnt/input` folder attached to their container, wheres outputs can be written to `/mnt/output`.
+A task can assume that inputs are provided in the `/mnt/input` folder attached to their container, whereas outputs can be written to `/mnt/output`.
 Logs may be delivered to `/mnt/logs`.

 ## Next Step